yoeven/spaceship_assignment/README.md

 3. Install expo by running `npm install --global expo-cli`
 4. Clone the project and navigate to the root using your terminal
 5. Run `yarn or npm install` to install dependencies
+6. Create `.env` file and add required private keys or add provided `.env` file in root of project
-6. Running `yarn start` will start the react-native and expo instance locally
+7. Running `yarn start` will start the react-native and expo instance locally
-7. Run either a android or ios emulator
+8. Run either a android or ios emulator
-8. Using the web interface either click run on android or run on ios
+9. Using the web interface either click run on android or run on ios

 ## Folder Stucture